vradha99/flexbox/README.md

 How does it work?
 It Has 1 parent Element: and this Element is referred to as FlexContainer Flex container can be any element in the HTML.

+The Child Elements are called as FlexItems.
+Flex Items can go N number of different Directions, they are not like only go either Left or Right .

+It has a Main axis ,where it will  be starting from the left hand side of the Flex container and point to the RIGHT.

+As told Above it is 1 Dimensional Means it flows(or Flex) in 1 Direction only so All the FlexItems will start from Left and pointing towards Right in FlexContainer

+Left to Right -->MainAxis------>FlexItem1 FlexItem  < FlexITEM   FLEX ITEM-----------FlexContainer-------------->

+So Here the point where FLexItem starts Flexing(Flowing) is called MainStart and opposite that is called MainEnd.

+MainStart is at the VeryLeft of the FlexContainer and MainEnd   is at the VeryRight of the FlexContainer.

+From MainStart --> to MainEnd is total called as MainSize.